shirok1/palboard/README.md

 Symbols: ✔️(Complete), 🚧 (Work in Progress), ❌ (Incomplete), 🚫 (Impossible)

-Teleport commands are not available because it needs player context.
-If further update allows teleporting players from RCON context, it would be implemented.
+Teleport commands are not available because they need player context.
+If further update allows teleporting players from RCON context, they would be implemented.

 ### Docker API

 Unimplemented.
+Possibly will be implemented with [bollard](https://lib.rs/crates/bollard).

-Future plan.
+### Future Plans

+- SteamCMD integration (enabling server update)
+- Container management (enabling server start/restart)
+- Configuration management
+  - Parsing `DefaultPalWorldSettings.ini` is implemented (see `gateway/src/unreal_struct.rs`)
+  - The approach to control the content of `PalWorldSettings.ini` needs to be setteled before editing/generating (or unbanning, since it is not implemented on RCON interface for now) can be implemented
+  - If above is done, the management can be implemented as either a web editor (like [Monaco Editor](https://microsoft.github.io/monaco-editor/)) or a form (harder to maintain)

 ## License

 SSPL-1.0.
 In short, you can use, modify, and distribute the software freely under the same license.
-However, if you provide the software as a service to others (which is the case if you are running game servers as a service *commercially*), you must release the complete source code, including all necessary components, under the SSPL.
+However, if you provide the software as a service to others (which is the case if you are running game servers as a service _commercially_), you must release the complete source code, including all necessary components, under the SSPL.
 Contact me for alternative licensing.

 ## Disclaimer